-- The purpose of assessment is to support and promote learning. - Teachers use a variety of methods to effectively assess student progress and meet student needs. - Ongoing classroom assessment helps teachers plan and adapt lessons and allow students to show what they are learning in many ways. - There are better ways than the FSA to see how the BC school system meets the learning needs of individuals and groups. - The FSA is not a reliable method of measuring individual progress. - Better models of provincial assessment with protections to ensure ethical use of students' data are possible.
+- FSA testing is not useful nor helpful, this is particularly true during a pandemic, when stress levels are already heightened. - All students had their education disrupted last spring, and time is needed for students to adjust to all the changes in schools. - Teachers need to use valuable in-class time to focus on teaching and learning rather than spending hours administering a test. - Teachers use a wide variety of formal and informal methods to effectively assess student progress and to meet individual student needs. - Ongoing classroom assessment helps teachers plan and adapt lessons and allow students to show what they are learning in many different ways. - Teachers have long advocated for better ways than the FSA to see how the BC school system meets the learning needs of individuals and groups. - The FSA is not a reliable method of measuring an individual child's progress and was not designed for this purpose. - Better models of provincial assessment with protections to ensure the ethical use of students' data are possible.